Previous Post: Kayaking Georgian Bay – Intro: Killarney To Snug Harbour

 Back to the kayaks and there was Rick studying his map and a horizontal Ken taking in some of the warmth of the sun.

 By 11 we were approaching Beaverstone Bay, passing some cottages on the way.
-South of Popham Point is a collection of islands and rocks known as The Chickens with Hen Island on the south-east looking over them!
+South of Popham Point is a collection of islands and rocks known as The Chickens with Hen Island to the south-east looking over them!
 We found a flat rock to beach our kayaks and then hopped over some rocks to find a spot sheltered from the wind that had picked up a bit since our start at 8:30.

 Some canoe tripping parties make a rushed affair out of lunch.
-Day 2 and I was liking what I was seeing – these guys took their time and even let their engines idle for a bit after lunch.
+It was Day 2 and I was liking what I was seeing – these guys took their time and even let their engines idle for a bit after lunch.
 My brother and I have always spent an hour or so on our midday break; Rick and Ken were doing the same!

-After lunch we rounded Point Grondine and headed up to some islands north of Horseshoe Bay.
+After lunch, we rounded Point Grondine and headed up to some islands north of Horseshoe Bay.
 (Jeff’s Killarney map does show a couple of island campsites just north of the point but we were headed a bit further up.)
-Since the mainland (Point Grondine Reserve #3) is a part of Wikwemikong First Nations property no camping is allowed.
+Since the mainland (Point Grondine Reserve #3) is a part of Wikwemikong First Nations territory, no camping is allowed.
 We made sure that we were indeed on an island before we called it a day!

 Current negotiations may change the status of those islands, as well as Philip Edward Island (P.E.I.) and the Foxes and the Hawks island groups south of P.E.I.
 The map above shows the proposed settlement to the land claims issue with pink and yellow indicating lands under discussion.

 Our campsite choice was not on Jeff’s Killarney map but it more than fit the bill as an excellent stop thanks to its flat tenting spots and fine views.

 Day 2 – another great day on the water and on the rocks and islands!
-This Georgian Bay kayak tripping is easy to take.
+This Georgian Bay kayak tripping is easy to like.
 This canoe tripper, used to rapids and beaver dams and sweepers on the rivers of the interior boreal forest, was not missing the portages!
 Coming up – two very satisfying days where we covered almost 60 kilometers in more great paddling weather.